oracle/db-sharding/docker-based-sharding-deployment/README.md

  * If this is not changed then database creation will fail.
 For details, please refer, [oracle/docker-images for Single Instace Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).

 ##### Shard1 Container

+Before performing shard1 container, review the following notes carefully:
+**Notes**
+ * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
+ * Change /oradata/dbfiles/ORCL1CDB based on your enviornment.
+ * if you are planing to perform seed cloning to expedite the shard setup using existing cold DB backup, you need to pass setup command and replace following `--name catalog oracle/database:19.3.0-ee to --name catalog oracle/database:19.3.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
+   * In this case, /oradata/dbfiles/ORCL1CDB must contain the DB backup and it must not be zipped.
+E.g. /oradata/dbfiles/ORCL1CDB/SEEDCDB where SEEDCDB is the cold backup and contains datafiles and PDB.

 ```
 docker run -d --hostname oshard1-0 \
   --dns-search=example.com \